simgrid/simgrid/docs/source/intro_concepts.rst

 of your input configuration, and we even encourage you to doubt (and check) the provided performance models.

-To ease such questionning, you really should logically separate these parts in your experimental setup.
+To ease such questioning, you really should logically separate these parts in your experimental setup.
 It is seen as a very bad practice to merge the application, the platform and the deployment all together.
-SimGrid is versatile and your milleage may vary, but you should start with your Application specified as a C++ or Java program, using one of the provided XML platform file, and with your deployment in a separate XML file.
+SimGrid is versatile and your mileage may vary, but you should start with your Application specified as a C++ or Java program, using one of the provided XML platform file, and with your deployment in a separate XML file.